Here are our best tips and tools for conversion rate optimization in your lead generation campaigns

 If you’re ready to get started with CRO, here are some tools to help:

-Make sure you have Google Analytics setup for your website, if you don’t already.
+Make sure you have Google Analytics setup for your website if you don’t already.
 This will help determine the details of web traffic on your site, and you can also set goals for when users submit a form or make a purchase.
-Setting goals in your Google Analytics helps you determine your conversion rate based on the formula outlined above.
+Setting goals in your Google Analytics help you determine your conversion rate based on the formula outlined above.

 We recommend utilizing a landing page software that would allow you to create landing pages for your various marketing campaigns.
 A landing page is a standalone web page that you can drive traffic to in hopes that they will fill out a form or complete a purchase.
 We utilize Instapage to capture information from potential leads utilizing forms that can match our branding.
 We also integrated Mailchimp with Instapage so that we can automatically send an email to the person that completed the form.